The Untold Tales

 “But why does it have to rain now?”

 “Maybe the clouds are busy later.”
 I say.

-Dustin sits down on the ground.
-“But we were going to go out today,” He says, “And the rain ruined it!”
+Dustin sits down on the floor of the living room and folds his arms.
+“But we were going to go out today,” he says, “And the rain ruined it!”

 Out.
-Out.
-Finally, after weeks of waiting, our mother and father had finally organised a day for us to leave the house.
+At last, after weeks of waiting, our mother and father had organised a day for us to leave the house.
 To go out.
-To breathe in the fresh air, to see the sky without having to press our faces against the window, trying to get a glimpse of the blue.
+To breathe in the fresh air, to stretch our wings, to finally see the sky again without having to press our faces against the window, trying to find the blue.

 Mum says it’s dangerous for kids like us to go outside.
-She says there are bad people out there, who will try to take us away if we’re not careful.
+She says there are bad people out there, fairies and sparrowmen who will try to take us away if we’re not careful.

 “Come on, there’s plenty of other things we can do.”
 I say, sitting down beside him.

-I tell him about the beach.
-“I visited when I was little,” I say.
-“With Mum and Dad, almost every day.”
-This was before Dustin was born, when kids like us could play outside all the time.
+“It’s beautiful there,” I tell him.
+“I used to go with Mum and Dad, almost every day.”
+This was before Dustin was born, when kids like us could play outside whenever they wanted.
 Before Mum and Dad started looking so worried and tired all the time.

 “You should see it, Dustin!
 The ocean is like a giant lake, so big you can’t see the end of it.
 There’s big shady trees and soft sand and -”

 I think for a moment.
 “It’s a bit like dirt, but it’s a different colour – sort of golden,” I say.
 “And if you mix water with it sticks together and you can make things with it, like castles and mountains, and you can decorate it with shells.”